josh-wong/bitcoin-cash-node-on-raspberry-pi/docs/upgrade/03_cleanup.md

-# Clean up old files
+# Cleaning up old files

 Let's clean up our SSD since we no longer need the files from our previous Bitcoin Cash Node installation.